geissdoerfer/shepherd/docs/dev/gps_sync.rst

 The u-blox GPS receiver can be configured to optimize its perfomance.
 To do this directly form the host node the python the python script: ``ubloxmsg_exchange`` was written (see https://github.com/kugelbit/ubx-packet-exchange).
 The configuration files can be found under ``config_files``.
 To this end the following configurations were set:

-- SBAS was disabled for better timing information
+- SBAS was disabled for greater accuracy of the timepulse signal
-- The stationary mode was enabled to get a better percussion and a stable perfomance
+- The Galileo system was enabled for increased performance
-- the GPS- and galileo-satelite-systems were enabled to get a fast and stable fix

 In addtion the standard config of the receiver leads to the following behaviour:

 - If the PPS is not locked, the LED on the capelet will not blink.
 After the lock is attained, the LED will start blinking at 1 Hz.
 - NMEA messages are enabled for the UART link which connects to the BeagleBone.

+Note: Recent versions of gpsd include a tool `ubxtool`, allowing convenient configuration of ublox receivers:
+ - Poll GNSS config: `ubxtool -p GNSS-CFG`
+ - Enable Galileo: `ubxtool -e GALILEO`
+ - Enable binary messages: `ubxtool -e BINARY`
+ - Disable NMEA messages: `ubxtool -d NMEA`
+ - Disable SBAS: `ubxtool -d SBAS`
+ - Poll time pulse config: `ubxtool -p CFG-TP5`

 Deploy